Sunni - Shiite Split Explained

 The Islamic State group - Sunnis that have claimed territory in Iraq, Lebanon, and Syria.
 They make money by selling low-cost oil on "their" land.
-Evolved from al Qaida in Iraq.
-Feel they have the right to murder or enslave all non-Sunnis.
-Opposed by Syrian leadership (Assad, who is backed by Russia), and by Kurds in Iraq, Turkey, and Syria.
+This group evolved from al-Qaida in Iraq.
+They feel they have the right to murder or enslave all non-Sunnis.
+They are opposed by Syrian leadership, headed by Russian-backed Assad, and by Kurds in Iraq, Turkey, and Syria.

 al-Qaida - Sunni.
-Want to replace non-fundamentalist governments with authoritarian Islamic states governed by religious law (sharia).
-Believe Shiites want to destroy Islam and recreate Persian Empire.
-Restoring Palestine by eliminating Israel is considered a holy undertaking.
-Condemn those who don't agree with narrow Sunni beliefs.
-Attacked the United States on September 11, 2017.
+This group wants to replace non-fundamentalist governments with authoritarian Islamic states governed by religious law called the Sharia.
+They believe Shiites want to destroy Islam and recreate the Persian Empire.
+For them, restoring Palestine by eliminating Israel is considered a holy undertaking.
+They condemn those who don't agree with narrow Sunni beliefs.
+Al-Qaida attacked the United States on September 11, 2001.

 Hamas - Sunni Palestinians.
-Intent on removing Israel and restoring Palestinian country.
+They are intent on removing Israel and restoring Palestinian country.
 Iran supports it.

 Hezbollah - Iran-backed Shiite defender in Lebanon.
-Now attractive even to Sunnis because it beat Israeli attacks in Lebanon in 2000.
+This group is currently attractive even to Sunnis because it beat Israeli attacks in Lebanon in 2000.
 It also launched successful rocket attacks against Haifa and other cities.
-Recently sent fighters to Syria with backing from Iran.
+The Hezbollah recently sent fighters to Syria with backing from Iran.
 Al-Qaida worries it will restore Persian Empire.

 Muslim Brotherhood - Sunni.
-Predominant in Egypt and Jordan.
-Founded in Egypt in 1928 by Hasan al-Banna to promote networking, philanthropy and spreading the faith.
-It grew into an umbrella organization for Islamist groups in Syria, the Sudan, Jordan, Kuwait, Yemen, Libya and Iraq.
+The group is predominant in Egypt and Jordan.
+It was founded in Egypt in 1928 by Hasan al-Banna to promote networking, philanthropy, and spreading the faith.
+It grew into an umbrella organization for Islamist groups in Syria, the Sudan, Jordan, Kuwait, Yemen, Libya, and Iraq.

 Sunni-Shia Split and Nationalism

 The Sunni-Shia split is complicated by the nationalistic schism between Middle East countries.
-Arabs descend from the Ottoman Empire (15th - 20th century) while Iran descends from the Persian Empire (16th century).
+Arabs descend from the Ottoman Empire, which existed from the 15th through the 20th century.
+Iran, on the hand, descends from the 16th century Persian Empire.

 Sunni-Shia Split and U.S. Involvement in Middle Eastern Wars

-Iran-Iraq War (1980-1988) - Iran fought a war with Iraq that led to clashes between U.S. Navy and Iranian military forces between 1987 and 1988.
+Iran-Iraq War - Iran fought a war with Iraq from 1980 to 1988.
+The war led to clashes between U.S. Navy and Iranian military forces between 1987 and 1988.
 The United States designated Iran as a state sponsor of terrorism for promoting Hezbollah in Lebanon.
 Despite this, the United States financed the Nicaraguan “contras” rebellion against the Sandinista government by secretly selling arms to Iran.
 This created the Iran-Contra Scandal in 1986, implicating the Reagan Administration in illegal activities.

 Gulf War - In 1990, Iraq invaded Kuwait.
 The United States led forces to free Kuwait in 1991.